skothegh/WarhammerParticleSwarm/readme.txt

 likely to overshoot optimal position.
 2. Once an optimum has been found all particles will slowly converge towards it, switching between "scout" and normal roles.

-5. Discussion
-It needs to be repeated that this is a meta-heuristic.
-That is, a procedure which makes no assumption about the concrete problem itself but still has reasonable chances of finding a global optimum.

-Furthermore, as long as the optimal points of the individual models aren't perfect multiples of each other, one will never find a point where each model has a cost of 0.
-The best one can hope to find is the point where one cannot make a model better without making another model worse.

-Furthermore, the code uses a stochastic process to estimate the win rates.
-Even if the points are perfect, there will always be fluctuation on the order of 1/N^2, as we the mean squared distance to the optimum.

-These points suggest, that the final cost the code converges towards is, at best, the a metric for the best possible balance that can be found, plus stochastic fluctuations.
-One should never expect the code to converge perfectly towards 0.

-This is aggravated by trying to fit models which are vastly more powerful than the rest, as it will drastically undervalue the lower point costs.

-Additionally, this is likely not the best approach to balancing the game.
-A more sensible (but less cool) way would try to estimate the point value of each pip in a given characteristic, i.e. how valuable is improving armour by one point, etc... ?

-This could then be used to estimate initial point values for good old hands-on playtesting.

-Last but not least and apropos playtesting.
-The game of 40k is usually played over 5 rounds and for victory points.
-These are gained by achieving some objectives in the game.
-There is also a melee phase, model abilities, aura abilities, equipment, tanks, anti-infantry-keywords (which terribly skew stats)...

-So are the points estimated even remotely close to the actual value of a model in-game?
-No. However, this was a fun exercise in numerical optimization and I learned quite a lot about gradient-less optimization (as well as why the original idea was already flawed).

-Thank you for your time and I hope you had some fun playing with the code.